ansys/scade-guitools/README.rst

 Overview
 --------
-Ansys SCADE GUI Tools is a Python library for extending the Ansys SCADE IDE GUI.
+Ansys SCADE GUI Tools is a Python library for facilitating the development of Ansys SCADE IDE graphical extensions:

+* Building of forms: dialog boxes, settings pages or property pages
+* Management of the persistence of edited data

+It embeds a SCADE Custom Extension, ``GuiHost``, to group several property pages together.

 Requirements
 ------------